 We pride ourselves on providing excellent education to pet owners while engaging them in the educational process of our students.
 We focus on wellness, stressing disease prevention through vaccination, proper nutrition, parasite prevention, and routine spaying and neutering.

-In addition to wellness appointments common problems addressed are weight management, pain control of osteoarthritis and ear and skin diseases.
-Health Certificates required for interstate and international travel are issued through the Community Medicine Service as well.
-Pet owners can schedule appointments for their pets by calling our general hospital number (530.752.1393) and asking for Community Medicine (Reception Area 3).
-All members of the community are welcome to bring their dogs and cats to our Community Medicine, as referrals are not necessary.
+In addition to wellness appointments, common problems addressed are weight management (if need be, we can refer you to our Nutrition Service's Healthy Weight and Nutrition Clinic), pain control of osteoarthritis, and ear and skin diseases.
+Health Certificates required for interstate and international travel are also issued through the Community Practice Service.
+All members of the community are welcome to bring their dogs and cats, as referrals are not necessary.
 Whether your dog needs a rabies vaccination and heartworm preventive or your cat has been losing weight and you want to have a thorough examination, we are happy to be your pet's primary care veterinarian.